 With the key outcomes of home or online education being that you are able to learn your chosen skill by the end of the training.
 It is up to you to decide whether you prefer to learn at home or whether online learning has peaked your interest.

-It is clear that homeschool learning has much more flexibility as it requires no equipment or resources to teach a student successfully.
+It is clear that students’ successful homeschool learning experiences result from more flexibility as it requires no equipment or resources to teach a student successfully.
 The only requirement is that the teacher and student are willing to work together to increase the knowledge of the student.

 Online learning, however, has a lot of requirements, you need equipment a stable internet connection access to Wi-Fi compatible devices, and in some cases, you may require a working webcam and microphone.
 Although the requirements for online learning are higher than that of homeschooling.
 Its main benefit is that you can reach across the world and find real experts to teach the knowledge that you require.